HelgeG/idontime-bot/instructions.md

 ![gem error](images/gem-error.png "gem error")

+You can get around this by using `sudo gem install bundler`.
+For that to work, you need to run the "Admin for one hour" tool in the self service portal, and restart the Terminal app.

-In order to get around this issue (and because I also like to control which version of ruby I run), I install a set of tools on the mac.
+Another way to get around this issue (and because I also like to control which version of ruby I run), I install a set of tools on the mac.
 The details are described in the next section.

+Sometimes the dependencies, particularly the chrome-driver, is not properly installed.
+The following instructions shows how to deal with this issue.

+`wget https://chromedriver.storage.googleapis.com/88.0.4324.96/chromedriver_mac64.zip && unzip  chromedriver_mac64.zip`

+This will download and unpack the chromedriver in the current directory.
+(Thanks to José Carlos Pereira for this explanation)

 ## Installing homebrew, rbenv and ruby